 Why would a gender wage gap arise on an anonymous platform where discrimination is impossible and participants are free to choose whatever work they want?
 The authors suggest that the answer may be due, in part, to the gap between men’s and women’s reservation wages.
 They hypothesize that women may take tasks that pay less on MTurk due, in part, to discrimination in more traditional labor markets, which leads women to undervalue their labor.

 The gender wage gap is unfortunately still very much alive in today’s society.
 In 1990, women working full-time, year-round earned 30% less than men.
-In 2018, this number was around 20%.
+As of 2018, this number was still around 20%.

 Previous research has highlighted a number of variables that contribute to the gender wage gap: